Hormone Replacement Therapy and Hot Flashes: Pros and Cons

 Hormone replacement therapy can increase the risk of stroke and other cardiovascular problems, as well as increasing the risk of developing breast cancer and other types of cancer.
 There are also other potential risks associated with hormone replacement therapy, such as an increased risk of blood clots, weight gain, and metabolic risks.

-See also The Role of Sleep in Postmenopausal Health and Well-being
+See also The Role of Phytoestrogens in Breast Cancer Prevention and Treatment

 Health